ttaubert/octoblog/source/_posts/2017-01-17-equivalence-proofs-with-saw.markdown

 ---
 layout: post
 title: "Equivalence proofs with SAW"
-subtitle: "Exploring formal verification"
+subtitle: "Exploring formal verification (part 1)"
-date: 2017-01-20 16:00:00 +0100
+date: 2017-01-26 16:00:00 +0100
 ---

-This is the first of a small series of posts that will merely scratch the surface of the world of formal verification, using [SAW](http://saw.galois.com/), the Software Analysis Workbench, and [Cryptol](http://cryptol.net/), a DSL for specifying crypto algorithms.
+This is the first of a small series of posts that will scratch the surface of the world of formal verification.
+I will mainly use [SAW](http://saw.galois.com/), the Software Analysis Workbench, and [Cryptol](http://cryptol.net/), a DSL for specifying crypto algorithms.
 Both are powerful tools for verifying C, C++, and even Rust code, i.e. almost anything that compiles to LLVM bitcode.

-Verifying the implementation of a specific algorithm not only helps you weed out bugs early, it lets you *prove* that your code is correct and contains no further bugs - assuming you made no mistakes writing your algorithm specification.
+Verifying the implementation of a specific algorithm not only helps you weed out bugs early, it lets you *prove* that your code is correct and contains no further bugs - assuming you made no mistakes writing your algorithm specification in the first place.

-Even if you don't know a lot about formal verification (like me) it's easy to experiment with just Cryptol and SAW, and get a glimpse of what's possible with these tools.
+Even if you don't know a lot about formal verification (like me), or anything, it's easy to get started experimenting with Cryptol and SAW, and get a glimpse of what's possible.

 In this first post I'll show how you can use SAW to prove equality of multiple implementations of the same algorithm, potentially written in different languages.